piyaspark/unittestlab/test_cases.md

 * testBinarySearch: Test that the binarySearch can work correctly.

-* testDuplicateElementInArray: Test that the binarySearch can work with arrays that have different element.
+* testDuplicateElementInArray: Test that the binarySearch can't work with arrays that have different element.

 * testNoElementInArray: Test that when no element in the arrays, it will return -1.